 is a good helping of uncivilization, please,

-She loves her skin that shines like silk and
+She loves her skin that’s coarse and covered

-she doesn’t understand why she is asked to poke it
+and doesn’t understand why she should poke it

 and scrub it and slash at it so much.

 Let me go into the jungle please, she thinks